 | Winter | 55°F / 13°C | Historic and Cozy | Tasting fresh pesto and focaccia |

-Getting from the Genoa Port: Your Gateway to the City
+Getting from the Genoa Port

-Walk to Center:
+Walk to the Center:

 Train Access: